 20) Old Age Security (OAS)

-Ensure that your net income is below the threshold, so that your OAS payments are not clawed back.
+If you want to avoid the OAS claw back, ensure that your net income is below the threshold.
+Otherwise you may unexpectedly owe some money to the taxman.
 If your OAS payments are being clawed back, consider ways to reduce or defer your income, so you can continue to receive this pension.

 21) Canada Pension Plan (CPP)

 Consider splitting CPP payments with your spouse by requesting to share the payments.
-If you have haven’t started to receive CPP payments determine the best time to start receiving payments.
-If you delay payments until you are 65 the payments are increased.
+If you haven’t started to receive CPP payments determine the best time to start receiving payments.
+If you delay payments until you are 65, the payments are increased.

 22) Registered Retirement Income Plan (RRSP and RRIF)

-If you turn 71 in 2013, you are required to wind up your RRSP by the end of the year.
+If you turned 71 in 2014, you are required to wind up your RRSP by the end of the year.